A Systematic Survey of Semantic Role Labeling in the Era of Pretrained Language Models: SRL under Various Scenarios

-\paragraph{Image-related SRL.} \citet{DBLP:journals/corr/GuptaM15} coined the VSRL and built a benchmark based on the COCO images.
+\citet{DBLP:journals/corr/GuptaM15} coined the VSRL and built a benchmark based on the COCO images.
 Almost at the same period, \citet{DBLP:conf/cvpr/YatskarZF16} also gave a similar definition for VSRL and introduced a dataset SituNet. \citet{DBLP:conf/eccv/PrattYWFK20} proposed the idea of grounding nouns in the image.
 Afterwards, mainstream researches used the term situation recognition (SR) or grounded situation recognition (GSR).
-The key of VSRL is to model visual features which ground the semantic roles of the presented event. \citet{DBLP:conf/iccv/MallyaL17} used VGG as the visual feature encoder and a RNN as semantic role labeler. \citet{DBLP:conf/iccv/LiTLJUF17} and \citet{DBLP:conf/iccv/SuhailS19} used GNN as graph based models to capture semantic structures in the image. \citet{silberer-pinkal-2018-grounding} introduced a VSRL model that used noisy data from image captions. \citet{DBLP:conf/bmvc/ChoYLK21} adopted the visual transformer to create image representations. \citet{DBLP:conf/cvpr/CoorayCL20} modeled VSRL as a query-based visual reasoning.
+The key of VSRL is to model visual features which ground the semantic roles of the presented event.
+Unlike textual argument identification, which operates over a finite sequence of tokens with clear positional boundaries, visual grounding must associate each semantic role with a spatial region in a continuous image, where candidate role-fillers are not pre-segmented and may overlap, occlude one another, or vary substantially in scale and appearance.
+This spatial grounding requirement means that image SRL models must solve two coupled subproblems simultaneously: predicting the correct role label for each frame element, and localizing the corresponding visual entity within the image, making image SRL strictly harder than its textual counterpart even when the role inventory is held constant. \citet{DBLP:conf/iccv/MallyaL17} used VGG as the visual feature encoder and a RNN as semantic role labeler. \citet{DBLP:conf/iccv/LiTLJUF17} and \citet{DBLP:conf/iccv/SuhailS19} used GNN as graph based models to capture semantic structures in the image. \citet{DBLP:conf/emnlp/SilbererP18} introduced a VSRL model that used noisy data from image captions. \citet{DBLP:conf/cvpr/CoorayCL20} modeled VSRL as a query-based visual reasoning. \citet{DBLP:conf/bmvc/ChoYLK21} adopted the visual transformer to create image representations.
+More recently, \citet{hromei-etal-2025-grounded} extended visual SRL to the situated human-robot interaction setting, proposing a Grounded SRL framework that combines frame semantics with perceptual grounding.
+Despite these advances, existing datasets cover a limited verb vocabulary and rely on fixed noun inventories for role fillers, which restricts generalization to open-domain visual scenes where role fillers are not drawn from a closed set.